 The evolution of large vision-language models (VLMs)~\cite{llava, blip3, cogvlm, qwen, gpt4v} has revolutionized the integration of computer vision and natural language processing, enabling seamless interaction between visual and textual modalities.
 These models effectively translate complex visual inputs into coherent and contextually relevant textual descriptions, driving advancements across a wide range of applications~\cite{visual_gpt, palme, ofa}.
 Fueled by innovations in model architectures \cite{Desai_2021_CVPR, magma}, training methodologies \cite{clip, llava, instructblip}, and diverse multimodal datasets \cite{laion, cc3m}, large VLMs continue to expand their capabilities and adaptability, solidifying their role as foundational tools in modern AI systems.

-Despite their outstanding abilities, VLMs are prone to hallucination, where generated outputs fail to align with the visual input, with inaccuracies or unfaithful content.
-While some hallucinations stem from VLMs adopting the same architecture as pretrained large language models (LLMs) and inheriting their intrinsic limitations \cite{vlm_hallu_survey}, the integration of visual and language features can also lead to hallucinations caused by over-reliance on language priors or limited visual representation capacity.
+Despite their remarkable abilities, VLMs are prone to hallucination, where generated outputs fail to align with the visual input, with inaccuracies or unfaithful content.
+While some hallucinations arise from VLMs sharing architectural foundations with large language models (LLMs), thereby inheriting their intrinsic limitations \cite{vlm_hallu_survey}, the integration of visual and language features can also lead to hallucinations due to over-reliance on autoregressive language priors and insufficient visual representation capacity.

-Various approaches have been proposed to mitigate hallucination, ranging from training-end techniques, such as debiased dataset \cite{liu2024mitigating, reflective_data_bias} or enlarged visual resolution~\cite{zhai2023halleswitch, monkey}, to inference end methods such as post-processing for hallucination removal \cite{Woodpecker, lure} and specialized decoding techniques \cite{cd, opera, vcd}.
-Among these, hallucination-mitigation decoding methods have gained significant attention for their ability to improve visual faithfulness without requiring additional finetuning of the model.
+Various approaches have been proposed to mitigate hallucination, ranging from training-time techniques, such as debiased datasets \cite{liu2024mitigating, reflective_data_bias} or enlarged visual resolution~\cite{zhai2023halleswitch, monkey}, to inference-time methods such as post-processing for hallucination removal \cite{Woodpecker, lure} and specialized decoding techniques \cite{cd, opera, vcd}.
+Among these, decoding-based approaches have gained particular attention for their ability to improve visual faithfulness without requiring model finetuning.
 These methods primarily aim to enhance the contribution of visual information during model inference to mitigate hallucination.
-This enhancement can be achieved explicitly by increasing the weight of visual embeddings \cite{pai, ibd}, prompting key regions \cite{api, fine_vp}, or implicitly by contrastively penalizing outputs that exhibit vague~\cite{vcd, ensemble_vcd}, absent~\cite{vdd, m3id}, or confused visual interpretations~\cite{icd, hio}.
-However, these methods face limitations in scenarios where insufficient visual resolution causes object misinterpretation.
+This enhancement can be achieved explicitly: by increasing the weight of visual embeddings \cite{pai, ibd}, prompting key regions \cite{api, fine_vp}, or implicitly: by contrastively penalizing outputs that exhibit vague~\cite{vcd, ensemble_vcd}, absent~\cite{vdd, m3id}, or confused visual interpretations~\cite{icd, hio}.
+However, these methods face still limitations in scenarios where insufficient visual resolution causes object misinterpretation.

 Inspired by the observation that VLMs allocate marginal attention to many visual tokens during inference and that patch-based architectures struggle with scale-sensitive visual details, we propose the \name{} (\abb{}), a visual decoding approach that adaptively modulates spatial resolution.
 As shown in \Cref{fig::teaser}, \abb{} magnifies critical regions for higher-resolution processing while spatially compressing rather than discarding less relevant areas, thus enhancing fine-grained detail recognition without compromising structural visual context or intrinsic reasoning ability.